 Conclusion:

-Pod bugs represent the significant insect pest of pulse crops, causing substantial losses in both quantity and quality.
+Pod bugs represent a significant insect pest of pulse crops, causing substantial losses in both quantity and quality.
 Their management necessitates an integrated approach that combines cultural, biological, and chemical methods.
 Timely detection and intervention are critical for achieving effective control.
 The adoption of sustainable pest management practices not only reduces crop losses but also contributes to environmental safety and the long-term productivity of pulse-based cropping systems.

 References: